-Complaints regarding dating violence, domestic violence, sexual assault or stalking at LAVC should be directed to the Title IX Coordinator or Deputy Title IX Coordinator; such complaints are investigated by the District's Office for Diversity, Equity and Inclusion.
+Complaints regarding dating violence, domestic violence, sexual assault or stalking at LAVC should be directed to the Title IX Coordinator; such complaints are investigated by the District's Office for Diversity, Equity and Inclusion.

-For complaints under C-14, a Compliance Officer shall complete an investigation and make a written report to the College President within 60 days.
-(C-14, Section X.A.)
-The College President shall send a summary of the Compliance Officer's report to the parties, and the Alleged Victim and Respondent have a right to make an oral statement to the College President within 15 days of receipt of the summary of the report.
-(C-14, Section X.B.)
+A Compliance Officer shall complete an investigation and make a written report to the College President in 60 days.
+(C-14, Section XI.A.)
+The College President shall send a summary of the

+Compliance Officer's report to the parties, and the Alleged Victim and Respondent have a right to make an oral statement to the College President within 15 days of receipt of the summary of the report.
+(C-14, Section XI.B.)

 The College President shall send a Written Decision to the parties.
 The Alleged Victim or Respondent may appeal within 15 days of the date of the Written Decision.
 The District's Board of Trustees may review the matter and act within 45 days; if 45 days have elapsed without action by the Board of Trustees, the Written Decision is considered the final District decision.
 In cases not involving employment, there is also a right to file a written appeal to the State Chancellor within 30 days after the final District decision is issued by the Board of Trustees, or the 45-day period has elapsed.
-(C-14, Section XI.).
+(C-14, Section XII.B.)

 If discipline is to be taken, the College President or his/her designee shall initiate the applicable disciplinary process within ten (10) business days of issuing the Written Decision, or, for good cause, as soon thereafter as is practical.
-(C-14, Section XII.)
+(C-14, Section XIII.B.)